 As a result, the sacs become swollen and tender, and the liquid secretion becomes extremely thick, plugging the openings of the anal sacs.

 Anal sac impactions may be caused by constipation or infrequent bowel movement.

 Sometimes, if the stools are too small or too soft, they cannot put too much pressure on the sacs during defecation.
 This will also result in anal sac impaction.

 Dogs with impacted anal glands will often scoot along the floor.
 This is the dog’s attempt to empty out the sacs.

 The dog may also constantly look, lick, and/or bite at the anus.
 In addition, the dog’s rear end will give out a powerful foul odor.

 Anal gland impactions tend to occur more often in obese dogs and small-breed dogs.

-To prevent anal sac impactions, it is essential to check the dog’s anal glands regularly (while grooming) to see if they are empty or not.
+To prevent anal sac impactions, the best way is to check the dog’s anal glands regularly (while grooming) to see if they are empty or not.

 Feel the areas where the anal glands are located.
 If they are full, they can be felt as small, firm lumps.
-Full anal glands need to be manually emptied – a process called “expressing” the anal glands.
+If you can feel the firm lumps, then it’s time to express your dog’s glands.

 You may want to ask your dog’s groomer or your vet to express your dog’s anal glands, or you can do it at home as well (be sure to wear latex gloves!):